anshumandwivediusa/rag/embedding.md

 - intent
 - structure

-This is why embeddings are the foundation of:
+They form the foundation of:

 - **RAG**
 - **Semantic search**